-World Geography: Understanding a Changing World provides online tools that develop students' global literacy, focusing on the geographical, political, social, economic, and cultural forces that are increasingly important in our globalized world.
+World Geography: Understanding a Changing World provides curriculum-aligned online tools that develop students' global literacy, focusing on the geographic, political, social, economic, environmental, and cultural forces that are increasingly important in our globalized world.

 World Geography: Understanding a Changing World is presented in a highly visual format that engages users and helps them gain understanding and become informed citizens of the world.
 Content is truly comprehensive, comprising nearly 25,000 primary and secondary sources, yet is simple to navigate.
-Students can perform advanced searches by region and category as well as country and make demographic comparisons between countries.
-The Analyze section supports student inquiry by posing such debates as "To what extent have religious differences shaped the ongoing conflict in Kashmir?" and "How has foreign intervention affected the situation in the Middle East?"
+Students can perform advanced searches by region and category as well as country, and utilize CLIOView to make meaningful demographic comparisons between countries.
+The Analyze section supports student inquiry by posing such questions as "What will Pakistan look like in 2023?", "Can indigenous tribes use geographic information systems to protect their interests without significant risks?", and "How have new technologies changed human perception of geography?"

 Users will learn about country-specific holidays and celebrations and read balanced feature stories that offer an in-depth look at international issues.
 Overview sections present the big picture; integrated reference entries with detailed examinations of specific topics are a click away.
 Students aged eight to eighty can utilize user-friendly search functions to learn about illiteracy, population growth, common currency, natural resources, GDP per capita, and more.

-• Contains almost 200 overviews of countries around the world, from Afghanistan to Zimbabwe, providing a portrait of each nation’s location and people culture, recent and early political history, and economy, plus more than 500 maps, including political and topographical by country and world region
+• Contains profiles of nearly 200 countries, from Afghanistan to Zimbabwe, providing a portrait of each nation's location, people, and culture; recent and early history; politics; and economy; plus more than 600 maps, including political and topographical by country and world region

-• The Analyze sections provide everything needed to conduct a historical inquiry lesson, focused on perplexing questions such as “How has U.S. support of Israel played a key role in ensuring the existence of the Jewish state?" and "What should the political status of Puerto Rico be?"
+• Includes Analyze sections that provide historical background, multiple perspectives, learning activities, and more to stimulate critical thinking on perplexing questions such as "How has U.S. support of Israel played a key role in ensuring the existence of the Jewish state?" and "Can Borneo develop sustainable economic growth without further destroying its environmental resources?"

 • Provides more than 1,700 biographies of important political and cultural figures, including Nigerian human rights activist and playwright Wole Soyinka, Czech playwright and former president Vaclav Havel, and King Bhumibol Adulyadej of Thailand